 Appellate Standards of Review

 Typically, a court will review the lower court's record for legal errors.
 The standard of review used by the appellate court depends on whether the lower court's decision was made by a jury or a judge.
-An appeal of a jury verdict will be granted only if the appellate court makes a finding of "reversible error."
+An appeal of a jury verdict will succeed only if the appellate court makes a finding of "reversible error."
 A reversible error causes a result that would not have occurred had the court acted properly.
-An appeal of a bench trial (a trial in which a judge, not a jury decides the case) is reviewed for an "abuse of discretion."
+An appeal after a bench trial, in which a judge made the decision, is reviewed for an "abuse of discretion."
 A lower court's decision will be reversed only if the lower court judge abused his discretion in reviewing the evidence.
 A judge generally abuses his discretion if he acts unreasonably.
-If the lower court's case was resolved by a pre-trial motion to dismiss or a motion for summary judgment, the appeals court will review the record de novo.
-A de novo review is a complete review of the lower court's decision, including their findings of fact.